senmer5/DP-203-Lab7/README.md

 # DP-203-Lab7

-# DP-203 Lab 7: Using Delta Lake with Apache Spark in Azure Synapse Analytics
+# Using Delta Lake with Apache Spark in Azure Synapse Analytics

 ## 📊 Overview